prometheus/docs/content/governance.md

 The new member is
 * added to the list of [team members](#team-members).
 Ideally by sending a PR of their own, at least approving said PR.
 * announced on the [developers mailing list][devs] by an existing team member.
-Ideally, the new member replies in this thread.
+Ideally, the new member replies in this thread, acknowleding team membership.
 * added to the [GitHub organization][gh] as _Owner_.
 * optinally added to the community, junkyard, and related repositories.
 * added to the [team mailing list][team].